bitprophet/releases/README.rst

 for multiple release lines) and thus doesn't use itself.
 Here's a by-hand
 changelog:

+* 2013.09.24: **0.2.4**:

+    * Handful of typos, doc tweaks & addition of a .gitignore file.
+Thanks to Markus Zapke-Gründemann.

 * 2013.09.16: **0.2.3**:

     * Fix a handful of bugs in release assignment logic.